First of all, before talking about Karaoke that is today’s topic, let’s listen to “My Way” sung by Elvis Presley, shall we?

-So today I’d like to talk about Karaoke which are now an international term and most people the world over would be enjoying to sing songs at Karaoke house, public house or tavern.
+So today I’d like to talk about what is now becoming an international term and most people the world over would be enjoying to sing songs at Karaoke house, public house or tavern.

 What’s Karaoke?